a200332/TBCEditor/README.md

-The latest release version <a href="https://github.com/bonecode/TBCEditor/releases">1.9.0</a>

-Use the Issues page to report bugs or send them directly to lasse@bonecode.com.

 <h3>Description</h3>

 A syntax highlighting edit control for RAD Studio (Delphi/C++ Builder) with code folding, completion proposal, matching pair, minimap, sync edit, multi-caret editing, word wrap, support for non-fixed-width fonts, etc. External highlighter and color scheme files are in JSON format which can be also loaded from a stream.

 <h3>Build requirements</h3>

+* Delphi versions XE4-8, Seattle or Berlin
+* C++ Builder versions XE7-8, Seattle or Berlin
 * <a href="https://github.com/ahausladen/JsonDataObjects">Json Data Objects</a> (included)
-* Delphi versions XE4-8, Seattle, and Berlin are supported
-* C++ Builder versions XE7-8, Seattle, and Berlin are supported

-<b>Note!</b> Do not offer me older versions to support.
-I don't have time to keep up with those.

 <h3>Conditional compilation</h3>